Millersburg, Oregon

 Millersburg is a city in Linn County, Oregon, United States.
 It was originally the name of a station on the Southern Pacific railroad line, which was named for a local farming family.
-The population was 1,329 at the 2010 census.
+The population was 2,919 at the 2020 census.

 History

 Millersburg came into being in 1974, to prevent the city of Albany from attempting to extend its city limits to include where Wah Chang Corporation operated a zirconium processing plant for the United States Bureau of Mines.

 Although now owned by Allegheny Technologies and until recently known as ATI Wah Chang, this processing plant is the city's largest employer.

-Millersburg's infamous stench of past years, often attributed to the Wah Chang facility, is actually generated by the nearby Weyerhaeuser wood products processing mill.
-This has lent support to various attempts to close both plants.
-In August 2008, Weyerhauser sold the mill to International Paper.
-International Paper then closed the mill at the end of 2009, laying off 270 employees.
-As of summer 2010, the mill sits idle.

-On July 22, 2010, the demolition of the paper mill, now owned by International Paper, began with the implosion of the number 4 recovery boiler.
+Millersburg's infamous stench of past years, often attributed to the Wah Chang facility, was actually generated by the nearby wood products processing mill owned by Weyerhaeuser, and later International Paper.
+At the end of 2009 International Paper closed the mill, laying off 270 employees.
+On July 22, 2010, the demolition of the paper mill began with the implosion of the number 4 recovery boiler.
+By 2012 the remainder of the mill had been demolished.

+Millersburg is home to multiple industrial sites including Ti Squared Technologies, a titanium manufacturer, and Arauco, an industrial wood plant.
 In 2008, Peak Sun Silicon built a 10000 sqft polysilicon production facility in Millersburg.
-They currently employ about 50 people with plans to expand up to 500 jobs by 2013.
 However Peak Sun Silicon's land in Oregon was foreclosed on after they were unable to repay a loan from the Oregon Department of Energy.
+Timberlab, a Cross-laminated timber manufacturer broke ground on a 190,000 square foot manufacturing facility in early 2025.

+In 2025 it was announced that Ball Corporation is constructing an aluminum can manufacturing plant in Millersburg, which is expected to open in mid-2026.